SIST1C407/WiShield/README.md

 + **Software**: Windows 10, MATLAB R2023b

++ **Required MATLAB add-ons**: Signal Processing Toolbox,  Wavelet Toolbox, Statistics and Machine Learning Toolbox

++ **Optional MATLAB add-ons**  Parallel Computing Toolbox (for parallel calculation of AoA estimation)

 ## How to use
 In _Figure/_ folder, the files are the live scripts for processing CSI data and generating figures.
-They can be run directly when the current folder is _WiShield/_ in MATLAB.
+They can be run through the following steps.
+1. Change the current folder to _WiShield/_ in MATLAB.
+2. Open the ".mlx" files in _Figure/_ without changing the current folder, and then, they can be run directly.

 In each ".mlx" file, the first block adds the paths of the dependent libraries.
+They are relative paths, so the current folder in MATLAB should be _WiShield/_ to import the libraries successfully.